Billy Bush under fire over vulgar Trump tape

-"Today" show co-host Billy Bush says he is "embarrassed and ashamed" about his role chatting with Donald Trump on a vulgar 2005 videotape revealed Friday.
+"Today" show co-host Billy Bush says he is "embarrassed and ashamed" about his vulgar chat with Donald Trump on a 2005 videotape that was revealed on Friday.

-Before the statement was released, angry comments piled up on Bush's Facebook page from viewers who were disgusted by the contents of the tape, in which Trump brags in graphic terms about being able to grope women "when you're a star."
+Before the statement was released by NBC, angry comments piled up on Bush's Facebook page from viewers who were disgusted by the contents of the tape.
+On it, Trump brags in graphic terms about being able to grope women "when you're a star" and Bush jokes about it.

 The "Today" show Facebook page was also overtaken by hundreds of critical comments.
 Some viewers said they want Bush to be suspended or fired.